Overview

 Return home OR Extend your stay

-Board your flight home or choose to extend your trip with a two-day visit to Budapest, beginning with your arrival and a guided city walk through its vibrant streets.
-The following day, enjoy a comprehensive sightseeing tour featuring Castle Hill, the Royal Palace, Fisherman’s Bastion, Matthias Church, and the Hungarian Parliament.
-Unwind with a relaxing visit to the famous Széchenyi Thermal Baths before concluding your journey with a flight home from Budapest.
+Board your flight home or choose to extend your trip with a two-day visit to Budapest, beginning with travel from Prague and a stop in Bratislava for a city walk through Hlavné Námestie, Michael’s Gate, and the Čumil statue.
+The following day, explore Budapest on a guided tour featuring the Royal Palace, a funicular ride up Castle Hill, Matthias Church, Fisherman’s Bastion, and the Hungarian Parliament.
+Conclude your stay with a memorable performance opportunity before heading home from Budapest.

 Already Included